Teacher Credentialing Programs

 The multiple subject teaching credential prepares candidates to teach multiple subjects in classrooms to young people generally in grades K-6.

 Education Specialist Mild/Moderate

-The educational specialist teaching credential prepares candidates to teach students with disabilities that include specific learning disabilities, mild to moderate mental retardation, attention deficit and attention deficit hyperactivity disorders, and serious emotional disturbance, for grades K-12, as well as in Adult Education.
+The educational specialist teaching credential prepares candidates to teach students with disabilities that include specific learning disabilities, mild to moderate intellectual disability, attention deficit and attention deficit hyperactivity disorders, and serious emotional disturbance, for grades K-12, as well as in Adult Education.

 The Preliminary Multiple Subject and the Education Specialist Mild/Moderate are designed to be completed in a 12-month period and are full-time.
 Students attend classes on Monday and Thursday evenings from 4pm – 10pm, and participate in novice teaching for 2 quarters, or 20 weeks (10 weeks each quarter).
 Placements are made by the University and are sensitive to the geographic considerations of the student.

 Candidates are placed in schools each of the 4 quarters, beginning with 10 hours of observation in the first quarter, followed by 10 days for the second quarter, and half-time field experiences for quarter 3, and full-time novice teaching for quarter 4.
 For those who are already school aides or teachers, your school might be a possible site for the novice teaching experience.
 Check with the Department for approval.